 Pregnant women uniquely experience baby flutters.
 The answer varies according to the woman you ask.
 However, most women who have experienced flutters describe the sensation as follows:

-It feels like you're having gas pains, but you're not bloated.
+It feels like you're having gas pains but not bloated.

 • Your stomach is fluttering with anxiety.